openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    -14

+   * add key attestation as additional information in a proof of possesion and new proof type
    * removes CWT proof type
    * removes the Batch Credential Endpoint
    * clarify that authorization_details can be present in the Token Request for Pre-Authorized Code Flow when multiple Credential Configurations are present in the Credential Offer